theolliebbb/Covid-19-App/README.md

 - Puts data into a picker and automatically generates individual pages for each Prefecture.

-- Autoomatically generates pages for each prefecture
+- Automatically generates pages for each prefecture

+- Added nationwide data

+- Integrated microchart Graphs